amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 You can see that we have used mdl2 icons for the text.

-Next use it in the indivi
+Next use it in the IndividualView component

-individual.qml
+> components/IndividualView.qml

 ```qml
 ...